OrbitalEnterprises/eve-xml-api-proxy/README.md

 </profile>
 ```

-In this example, building with the "EveXmlApi" profile will set the Swagger basepath to "http://localhost:8080/evexmlapi/api".
-You can change this base path as appropriate for your deployment.
+In this example, building with the "EveXmlApi" profile (e.g. mvn -P EveXmlApi ...) will set the Swagger base path to "http://localhost:8080/evexmlapi/api".
+You can change this path as appropriate for your deployment.
 However, the current web.xml expects the base path to end with "api".
-You'll need to change web.xml if you need to change the ending of the base path.
+You'll need to make further changes to web.xml if you need to change the ending of the base path.

 If you're not building with Maven, then simply substitute the parameter value in web.xml directly.

 ### Deploying to Tomcat 7

-The Maven configuration file includes the [Tomcat Maven plugin](http://tomcat.apache.org/maven-plugin.html) which makes it easy to deploy directly to a Tomcat 7 instance.
+The default pom.xml in the project includes the [Tomcat Maven plugin](http://tomcat.apache.org/maven-plugin.html) which makes it easy to deploy directly to a Tomcat 7 instance.
 This is normally done by adding two stanzas to your settings.xml:

 ```xml
 <servers>